-As for Central and Eastern Europe, despite the ongoing market consolidation and centralisation of reinsurance buying of international insurance groups, the portfolio grew by 6% to EUR 54 million.
-Other non-life treaty business for underwriting year 2021 written from the Headquarter with clients outside of VIG Group includes Southern Europe (Italy, Spain, Portugal), accounting for EUR 36 million and East Asia (Japan, South Korea), accounting for EUR 23 million.
-The facultative property and casualty book grew by 7% to EUR 12 million.
+As for Central and Eastern Europe, despite the ongoing market consolidation and centralisation of reinsurance buying of international insurance groups, the portfolio marginally grew by 1% to EUR 55 million.
+Other non-life treaty business for underwriting year 2022 written from the Headquarter with clients outside of VIG Group includes Southern Europe (Italy), accounting for EUR 28 million and East Asia (Japan, South Korea), accounting for EUR 30 million.
+In the second half of 2022, the Company started writing international catastrophe business.
+Given the short presence in this segment, only very limited exposure from Philippines has been accepted so far.
+The facultative property and casualty book grew by 146% to EUR 29 million.

-Business assumed by VIG Re's branch in Germany, responsible for our non-life treaty business from clients outside of VIG Group in Germany, Austria, Switzerland and Nordics grew by EUR 17 million to EUR 82 million.
-By end of 2021 number of clients in the region grew to 76.
-Likewise, for the French branch office, which for the underwriting year 2021 served clients in France and Benelux, further inroads were made with prospect clients as well as existing ones, translating into a substantial growth of our portfolio and client base.
-The GWP grew by 59% to EUR 46 million.
-By end of 2021 VIG Re was servicing 58 clients in the region.
-The life and health portfolio grew from EUR 55 million to EUR 61 million.
-Since 2021 VIG Re is responsible, for the Group-wide life reinsurance protection, similar as for property and casualty.
+Business assumed by VIG Re's branch in Germany, responsible for our non-life treaty business from clients outside of VIG Group in Germany, Austria, Switzerland, and Nordics grew by EUR 12 million to EUR 94 million.

+By end of 2022 number of clients in the region grew to 91.
+Likewise, for the French branch office, which for the underwriting year 2022 served clients in France, Benelux, Iberia and Maghreb, further inroads were made with prospect clients as well as existing ones, translating into a substantial growth of our portfolio and client base.
+The GWP grew by 35% to EUR 65 million which is partially attributed to business growth along with an extended territorial scope.
+By end of 2022 VIG Re was servicing 67 clients in the region.
+The life and health portfolio grew from EUR 85 million to EUR 96 million.
+The overall growth is attributed to continuous activity on non-VIG market as well as to gradual growth of group business, resulting mostly from Groupwide life reinsurance programme and new PPI business.